Crux: Use in navigation

-Alpha and Beta Centauri are of similar declinations (thus distance from the pole) and are often referred as the "Southern Pointers" or just "The Pointers", allowing people to easily identify the Southern Cross, the constellation of Crux.
+Alpha and Beta Centauri are of similar declinations (thus distance from the pole) and are often referred as the "Southern Pointers" or just "the Pointers", allowing people to easily identify the Southern Cross, the constellation of Crux.
 Very few bright stars lie between Crux and the pole itself, although the constellation Musca is fairly easily recognised immediately south of Crux.

 Bright stars

 Down to apparent magnitude +2.5 are 92 stars that shine the brightest as viewed from the Earth.
-Three of these stars are in Crux making it the most densely populated as to those stars (this being 3.26% of these 92 stars, and in turn being 19.2 times more than the expected 0.17% that would result on a homogenous distribution of all bright stars and a randomised drawing of all 88 constellations, given its area, 0.17% of the sky).
+Three of these stars are in Crux, making it the most densely populated as to those stars (this being 3.26% of these 92 stars, and in turn being 19.2 times more than the expected 0.17% that would result on a homogenous distribution of all bright stars and a randomised drawing of all 88 constellations, given its area, 0.17% of the sky).

 Features

 Stars

-Within the constellation's borders, there are 49 stars brighter than or equal to apparent magnitude 6.5.
+Within the constellation's borders, 49 stars are brighter than or equal to apparent magnitude 6.5.
 The four main stars that form the asterism are Alpha, Beta, Gamma, and Delta Crucis.